-Only 30% of people matching IBS criteria will consult their doctors about IBS symptoms (ref).
+Only 30% of people matching the IBS criteria will consult their doctors about IBS symptoms (ref).

 This leaves 70% of people matching the diagnostic criteria of IBS without even knowing they’ve IBS!

-If you have recurrent abdominal pain and yellow stool, Read this in-depth guide to figure out if you have IBS or Not.
+If you have recurrent abdominal pain and yellow stool, Read this in-depth guide to determine if you have IBS.

 Inflammatory bowel disease refers to 2 major conditions:

-- Crohn’s disease: Unexplained inflammation and ulceration at any part of your gut (from the mouth to theianus).
+- Crohn’s disease: Unexplained inflammation and ulceration at any part of your gut (from the mouth to the anus).

-- Ulcerative colitis: Unexplained inflammation and ulceration affecting the large intestine only (the colon and theirectum).
+- Ulcerative colitis: Unexplained inflammation and ulceration affecting the large intestine only (the colon and the rectum).

-About 1.8 million U.S adults (0.9%) had inflammatory bowel disease, according to the CDC.
+According to the CDC, about 1.8 million U.S. adults (0.9%) had inflammatory bowel disease.

 - Persistent or recurrent diarrhea.